 In some cases, your detached or shared garage would have no power supply or Internet access.
 Thanks to advanced technology on security cameras, you can still get video surveillance under such a circumstance.

 Battery-powered security cameras can help you protect your garage without electricity.
 This type of IP cameras will record motion detection videos to the SD card.
 You can play back the recorded videos to check the important events.

 Smart Wireless 4G Battery Camera

 Rechargeable Battery/Solar Powered, Person/Vehicle Detection, 2K 4MP Super HD, Two-Way Audio, High-Quality Night Vision, Live View Anytime.

 Keep it in mind that your garage security is linked to your home security.
 If a burglar breaks into your garage, the rest of your house would have a much higher risk to be kicked in.
 Thus, it is essential to install a security camera to protect your garage, apartment or house from invasion.

 Secure Your Garage Door from Garage or Parking Lot Thieves

 Your garage door is one of the main targets for thieves.
 It only takes 6 seconds for a burglar to break into a garage.
 Check the 6-second garage break-in below.

 Quite shocking, right?
 Don’t be worried.
-You can take the following simple and workable tips to secure your bike or motorcycle garage door from invaders.
+You can take the following simple and workable tips to secure your garage door from invaders.